 What we shall do if a case of COVID-19 is reported?

 Though we sincerely hope and pray that no member of TKC will be identified as being COVID-19 positive.
 However, since we are not God it is imperative and expected through this whole re-opening process that efforts are made by the church, to ensure that ALL worshippers and visitors are tracked.
 This is to guarantee that, we are able to provide 100% COVID-19 Contact Tracing in the case that follow up of any kind is required.

 A record of the names and contact information (phone number and/or email) of the members and visitors who attend services are being kept.
-The confidentiality of the information will be protected by the church, and will only be provided to health authorities in the event there is a case of COVID-19 who was contagious while attending services.
+The confidentiality of the information will be protected by the church, and will only be provided to local public health authorities in the event there is a case of COVID-19 who was contagious while attending services.